-You will straightaway speak with an experienced personal injury lawyer, who will explain the process in plain English (or Welsh).
-We will explain the steps that we will take on your behalf, which will include ensuring that you are fully medically examined by an experienced doctor.
+You will straightaway speak with an experienced personal injury lawyer, who will explain the process in plain English.
+We will explain the steps we will take on your behalf, which will include ensuring that you are fully medically examined by an experienced doctor.

 After speaking with us, you are under no obligation to make a claim and the initial advice we provide you with will be entirely FREE of charge.